 Although away, I have my laptop with me and decided to try to get Xquartz running with the Genera X11 fonts.

-• Add the g option to the mount_cd9660 to see the Genera version numbers appended to the filenames - but you'll have to remove these when you copy the files.
+goption to themount_cd9660to see the Genera version numbers appended to the filenames - but you'll have to remove these when you copy the files. - (Add the

 AdmiralA:~/x11/fonts/genera$ diskutil list